NESCent/popgenInfo/LEARN.md

+---
-# Learn how to use R for population genetics
+title: "Learn how to use R for population genetics"
+---

 ## Primers in population genetics for specific R packages